arichiardi/fonda/README.md

 - If any step returns an anomaly, or triggers an exception, the execution of the steps stops and the global taps will be called.

-- If any step returns an anomaly, the log-anomaly will be called with the RuntimeContext, and then the on-anomaly callback
+- If any step returns an anomaly, the log-anomaly will be called with the [`FondaContext`](#fonda-context) and then the on-anomaly callback

-- If any step triggers an exception, the log-exception will be called with the RuntimeContext, and then on-exception callback.
+- If any step triggers an exception, the log-exception will be called with the [`FondaContext`](#fonda-context) and then on-exception callback.

 #### Processor steps